 How long we keep your information for

-We will hold your personal information on our systems for as long as is necessary for the relevant activity, for example we will keep a record of any donations you have made for up to six years.
+We will hold your personal information on our systems for as long as is necessary for the relevant activity.

 If you tell us you do not consent to receive our marketing, we will keep a record of your contact details to enable us to remove you from any contact lists now and in the future.